jdrusso/docker_westpa/readme.md

 To wipe out the old volume and use a new one, do `docker-compose down -v`.

-# Basic Na/Cl association
+# Basic Na/Cl association (OpenMM)

+The ODLD demo uses a custom propagator, which means it doesn't have to interface with a dynamics engine.
+A good amount of complexity in setting up and running WESTPA comes from interfacing with the dynamics, so I want a proof-of-concept for that too.

+Having a proof-of-concept for non-Python MD engines like Amber/Gromacs would be the next priority.

-## Normal command-line operation
+## Running a WESTPA simulation from the command-line

 As before, start with